szoio/szoio.github.io/_posts/2018-06-25-backend-programmers-journey-into-react-and-redux.md

 * Passing in data from the redux store to a component.
 In fact the usual redux `connect` function is itself a HOC.
 * Controlling when a component will be rerendered.

 Using HOCs, there is no need for data-only components.
-All react components are presentation components, and the work otherwise done by data-only components is performed by a HOC.
+All react components can be presentation components, and the work otherwise done by data-only components is performed by a HOC.
 State goes away too.
 A component that needs statefulness can be simply transformed into a component that receives this state.
 State is immediately turned into props, dispensing with the distinction between them.
 As a result react class components are not necessary.
 All react components can and should be pure functional components of the form `props => <JSX>` (i.e. [dumb as f*ck components](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md#component-types)).
 Of course there are some exceptions - some stateful components may be helpful for certain use cases like animation.
 But they are by far the exception.

 As an example consider the following simple example, taken from the [react tutorial - handling events](https://reactjs.org/docs/handling-events.html) page.